Gagging, Choking and Baby-led Weaning [The Ultimate Guide]

 There have been multiple studies analyzing the risk of choking when using Baby-led Weaning to start solids.
 Today I’ll break down two of these studies:

 BLISS stands for “Baby-Led Introduction to Starting Solids”.
-The study on choking was published in the “Pediatrics” journal and titled “A Baby-led Approach to Eating Solids and Risk of Choking” This study included 206 families.
+This clinical trial on choking was published in the “Pediatrics” journal and titled “A Baby-led Approach to Eating Solids and Risk of Choking” This study included 206 families.

-The parents answered questionnaires when their baby was 6, 7, 8, 9 & 12 months old.
+The parents answered questionnaires when their baby was 6, 7, 8, 9 & 12 months of age.
 Questions included frequency of choking and gagging.

 Those who reported choking were asked some follow-up questions about what the child was fed and how the choking was resolved.